Updated: Nov 9, 2021

 After consultations with businesses, the Home Office recently announced an extension to digital Right to Work checks for U.K. nationals until April 2022.

-The upcoming consultation with businesses on whether this is the best way forward It is makes now a good time to consider whether technology is the future of compliance, as well as the present.
+The debate that has ensued on whether this is the best way forward makes now a good time to consider whether technology is the future of compliance, as well as the present.

 Time and Money